Is the Simplified Regime Still Efficient for You?

 4) You feel “tax surprised” every year

-A common signal is when the numbers start to feel disconnected.
-This happens when:
+A common signal is when the numbers start to feel disconnected “weird”.

-That’s often a sign you are taxed on a presumed profit that no longer matches the reality of your business.
+That’s often a sign you are taxed on a presumed profit which no longer matches the reality of your business.

 A simple example

-Assume your activity is taxed under simplified as if 75% of revenue is taxable (typical for many services).
+Assume your activity is taxed under simplified as if 75% of revenue is taxable (typical for many service activities).

 Scenario A — Simplified still works